Get Started With SparseOperationKit

 sok.init()

-# Default mode of sok.Variable is Distributed mode
+# Default method of sok.Variable is Distributed method,

 # If there are 2 GPUs in total, the shape of v1 on GPU0 will be [9, 3] and the shape